mever-team/FedMed/docs/config/privacy.rst

           filter: ["*"] # optional (this default is to apply on all fragments)
           reject: []    # optional (this default is to reject nothing)

-.. info:: This segment is under construction.
+.. note:: This segment is under construction.

 Workload cap
 ------------

-.. info:: This segment is under construction.
+.. note:: This segment is under construction.

 How to implement a new policy